Roy Cleveland Nuse: Career

+Death and legacy

-When Roy Nuse died in 1975, he left a substantial body of his work to his six children.
+When Nuse died in January 25, 1975, in Rushland, Pennsylvania.
+He left a substantial body of his work to his six children.
 Although he clearly sold many paintings over the years, he never kept records of sales and there is no way to estimate how many of his works are in private collections.
-For reasons that are not clear he would not have anything to do with art dealers, preferring to sell his work himself.
+For reasons that are not clear, he would not have anything to do with art dealers, preferring to sell his work himself.

-In 2000, the James A. Michener Art Museum in Doylestown, Pennsylvania acquired one of Nuse’s masterpieces, “Age of Speed” which depicts five children playing with a wheel in front of a barn.
-This painting was on display during the retrospective exhibit, “Roy C. Nuse – Figures and Landscapes” at the Michener Museum in 2002.
+In 2000, the James A. Michener Art Museum in Doylestown, Pennsylvania, acquired one of Nuse's works, Age of Speed which depicts five children playing with a wheel in front of a barn.
+This painting was on display during the retrospective exhibit, Roy C. Nuse – Figures and Landscapes at the Michener Museum in 2002.
+The 2002 Michener Museum exhibition and some successful results from sales of Nuse’s work at Freeman’s auction house in Philadelphia have helped to establish his place in art history as a Pennsylvania Impressionist.

+After years of critical and commercial neglect, interest in Pennsylvania Impressionism and the New Hope School began to develop in the 1980s and has continued to gain momentum.

-Another painting, “Artist’s Wife with Three Children” is in the permanent collection of the Woodmere Art Museum.
+Another painting, Artist’s Wife with Three Children is in the permanent collection of the Woodmere Art Museum.
 Other paintings by Nuse are in the permanent collections of the Pennsylvania Academy of Fine Arts, Swarthmore College, Moravian College and Thomas Jefferson University.

-After years of critical and commercial neglect, interest in Pennsylvania Impressionism and the New Hope School began to develop in the 1980s and has continued to gain momentum.
-The 2002 Michener Museum exhibition and some successful results from sales of Nuse’s work at Freeman’s auction house in Philadelphia have helped to establish his place in art history as a Pennsylvania Impressionist.